Jackson Mississippi Drunk Driving Defense Law Firm

 - Chain of evidence issues.
 If officers used a defective breathalyzer or failed to provide results of a blood alcohol test in a timely manner, the results could be dropped.
 The timeline when officers test you can also impact how the results are interpreted in court.

-Ballard Law, PLLC is a drunk driving lawyer in Jackson, Mississippi who can review the evidence against you and who can help you fight your charges or get your charged reduced.
+Ballard Law, PLLC is a drunk driving defense law firm in Jackson, Mississippi.
+Our Jackson DUI attorneys can review the evidence against you and who can help you fight your charges or get your charged reduced.
 If officers made mistakes or if evidence is faulty, you might be able to fight your charges.
 Contact our drunk driving law firm today to learn more about your options and rights.